Services in Hammastunturi Wilderness Area

-- There is a Lapp pole tent at the Lake Kuoppajärvi and two on the eastern side of Harripäät Fells, for making a campfire.
+- There is a Campfire hut at the Lake Kuoppajärvi and two on the eastern side of Harripäät Fells, for making a campfire.

-- Rautujärvi day trip hut is located northeast of Hammastunturi Fell, on the northern shore of the lower Lake Rautujärvi, between the Lakes Hammasjärvi and Pensaslompolo, along the snow mobile track from Inari to Ivalo.
+- Rautujärvi day-use hut is located northeast of Hammastunturi Fell, on the northern shore of the lower Lake Rautujärvi, between the Lakes Hammasjärvi and Pensaslompolo, along the snow mobile track from Inari to Ivalo.
 The hut is only meant for day use.

-- On state-owned lands, it is allowed to use branches and sticks from the ground for making a campfire.
-To take and use fallen trees of little value from the ground, you need a permit, which can be obtained from Metsähallitus Ivalo Customer Service or Urho Kekkonen National Park Customer Service Kiehinen
+- On state-owned lands, it is allowed to use fallen branches and sticks from the ground for making a campfire.

 - It is recommended to use designated campfire places whenever possible.